 Bake the quiche in the preheated oven for about 25 minutes, depending on how done you like your eggs.
 I don’t like mine runny at all, and 25 minutes was a good amount of time for that.
 If you prefer a softer egg, then lessen the time just a few minutes.

 The tops of the quiches may start to brown, and if it gets too brown for your liking, pull them out of the oven and very loosely cover with a piece of aluminum foil.
-Once they are done cooking, remove the pan from the oven and let them cool for about 10 minutes before taking them out of the pan.
+Once they are done cooking, remove the quiches from the pan and cool on a wire rack.

 Baked Ham, Egg, and Cheese Quiche

 - 1/8 tsp salt